princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 {% include indent_paragraph.html content=
 "
 Note that the lack of any symbols between $ \vec{w} $ and $ \vec{x} $ signifies vector-vector multiplication, which is same as dot product of vectors.
-You will see the same lack of symbols for vector- matrix multiplication and matrix-matrix multiplication, because they are all kinds of matrix multiplication.
-The dot symbol between any two scalars means regular multiplication of scalars, and it means dot product for vectors.
-You will see more of such throughout this blog series."
+It's also common for vector-matrix multiplication and matrix-matrix multiplication to be presented the same way, because they are all kinds of matrix multiplication.
+The dot symbol ($ \cdot $) between any two scalars means regular multiplication of scalars, and it means dot product for vectors."
 %}